outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 According to Wikipedia, a *quorum* is the *minimum number* of members of a deliberative assembly necessary to conduct the business of that group.
 A quorum requirement is protection against totally unrepresentative action in the name of the body by an *unduly* small number of persons.
 A quorum is often more than half of the total number.

-ZooKeeper is functional only when a quorum of the servers (the leader included) are available.
+ZooKeeper is functional only when a quorum of the servers are available.
 Recall that all writes requests are forwarded to the leader in ZooKeeper.
 Upon successive write, the result is synced to followers.
-If less than a quorum of the servers are synched on the write, ZooKeeper was nonfunctional!
+If less than a quorum of the servers are synched on the write, ZooKeeper was nonfunctional as 'write synchronization is the core'.

 Take 4 ZooKeeper servers for example, a quorum is 3 (> 4/2) which allows 1 server failure and writes should be synced among 3 servers.
 If there are only 3 servers, the quorum is 2 (> 3/2) which is able to allow 1 server failure as well.
-So the additional 4th server does not bring in any performance advancement.
+So the additional 4th server does not bring in any improvement in terms of stability.
+However, it benefits load balancing.
 But what if the number is increased to 5?
 This requires 3 (> 5/2) servers to form a quorum, the same as a 4-server ZooKeeper.
 However, the system allows 2 server failure and is more fault-tolerant.
-So either 3 or 5, not 4 - choose an **odd** number, namely 1, 3, 5, etc. When there is only server, it is called *standalone mode*, otherwise, it is *replicated mode*.
+Usually, either 3 or 5, not 4 - choose an **odd** number, namely 1, 3, 5, etc.

-Additionally, ZooKeeper elects the leader from at least of a quorum of the servers.
+ZooKeeper elects the leader from at least of a quorum of the servers.
 Therefore, proper choice of the number of servers is essential for deployment.

+If there is only 1 server, it forms the *standalone mode*, otherwise, it is *replicated mode*.

 Read more about quorum at [why-zookeeper-on-odd-number-nodes?](http://www.corejavaguru.com/blog/bigdata/why-zookeeper-on-odd-number-nodes.php)